emuus/documentation/end-user/en/source/pages/templating/appliance-import-export.rst

 	.. image :: /images/import-appliance.png

 	3. A number of options are proposed.
-Select the method of import and click ``import``.
+Select the method of import and click the folder icon to select the archive to import.

-	.. image :: /images/import-options.png
+	.. image :: /images/import-options2.png

-	4. This opens up a file browser, choose the archive to upload.
+	4. Click ``import``.
 This will start the import process.
 The import progress will be shown.

 	.. image :: /images/importing-appliance.png